mozilla/aestimia/README.md

 ## Prerequisites

-You'll need node 0.8 or 0.10.
+You'll need node 0.8 or 0.10, as well as [MongoDB][].

 [PhantomJS][] is required to run the test suite.
+MongoDB is expected to be available on localhost at the default port while the test suite is running, too; the `test` database will be used.

 ## Quick Start